apachecn/pytorch-doc-zh/docs/1.0/torch_script_custom_ops.md

 The following paragraphs give an example of writing a TorchScript custom op to call into [OpenCV](https://www.opencv.org), a computer vision library written in C++.
 We will discuss how to work with tensors in C++, how to efficiently convert them to third party tensor formats (in this case, OpenCV [``](#id1)Mat``s), how to register your operator with the TorchScript runtime and finally how to compile the operator and use it in Python and C++.

-This tutorial assumes you have the _preview release_ of PyTorch 1.0 installed via `pip` or &lt;cite&gt;conda&lt;/cite&gt;.
+This tutorial assumes you have the _preview release_ of PyTorch 1.0 installed via `pip` or `conda`.
 See [https://pytorch.org/get-started/locally](https://pytorch.org/get-started/locally) for instructions on grabbing the latest release of PyTorch 1.0\.
 Alternatively, you can compile PyTorch from source.
 The documentation in [this file](https://github.com/pytorch/pytorch/blob/master/CONTRIBUTING.md) will assist you with this.

 ## Implementing the Custom Operator in C++